 6. Don’t ignore shipping costs

 Each app or website has its own fees.
 And these fees can have a big impact on your profits.
 Make sure you take that into account when you price up your items.
-You don’t want to end up to do all this work and end up with not much money in your bank account.
+You don’t want to end up doing all this work and end up with not much money in your bank account.

 Some people complain that selling clothes online is not worth the trouble and it’s too time-consuming.
 That’s because they go about it the wrong way!